Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 Oh, and you may also check this similar project using a [STM32](https://github.com/mupfdev/CMOS-Holga) and a Holga camera that was coincidentally developped at the same period of time.

+Is this [Game Boy Camera of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) still performing Game Boy Camera photography ?
+Well, as the sensor is legit, as the Raspberry Pi Pico acts a "super MAC-GBD" (with more features regarding image treatment), the whole device is legit to my opinion.

 ## Why such a primitive thing in 2024 ?

 Because limitations give rise to creativity, because low tech is cool, because this sensor is historically one of the first digital sensors, because it's in fact entirely analog and entirely configurable with a simple protocol, because the pixel race has been bugging me since the 2000s, because the photographer makes the good picture and not the hardware and finally because the Game Boy camera 30-frame limit has always been a problem for me.